-Explore the outdoors & meet our wildlife
+Explore the outdoors and meet our wildlife

 Best swim spots for the family

-Summer fun at Queenstown Beach
+Summer fun at Queenstown Bay Beach

 The Queenstown Trail and other bike tracks

-Electric bikes are awesome for the family as you can all stay together and go further.
+Electric bikes are a great option for families – you can all stay together and go further.
 Queenstown is also a mountain bikers’ mecca with dozens of trails suitable for novice or younger bikers.
 Good locations for your young shredders to hit up include 7 Mile Bike Park and Queenstown Bike Park which have both green (beginner) and blue runs (for more advanced).

 Family fun biking in Queenstown Gardens.